 For Jews, Jerusalem is the holiest city as it hosted the Jewish Temple that was found on the Temple Mount (before its destruction) and is often called the ‘Holy Temple’ by Jews.
 Even today, Jews pray facing towards the Holy Temple and pray for the messianic reconstruction of the destroyed temple.

 The Temple Mount and the entire Old City in Jerusalem were captured by Israel in 1967 during the Six-Day War.
-Since then, Jews are allowed to visit the holy site – although with many restrictions imposed by the Israeli government.
+Since then, Jews have been allowed to visit the holy site – although with many restrictions imposed by the Israeli government.
 For instance, Jews – on the contrary of Muslims – are not allowed to pray while they are on the Temple Mount.
 This decision was taken by the Israeli government in order to avoid violence escalations and conflicts with Muslims in the area and to keep its peace agreement with Jordan in place.

 The power of religion

 We have seen how a single city can be one of the most important and holy places for multiple religions.
 In the case of Israel, it appears that Muslims and Jews are not succeeding in finding a balance and collaboration.
-While Muslims believe that the mosque on the Temple Mount is one of the holiest places in their religion, Jews believe that the mosque was built exactly on the ancient place of their holy temple, while they dream of its re-construction.
+While Muslims believe that the mosque on the Temple Mount is one of the holiest places in their religion, Jews believe that the mosque was built exactly on the ancient place of their Holy Temple, while they dream of its reconstruction.

 This religious conflict is quickly politicised by both Jews and Muslims and often leads to outbursts of violence and escalation in the area.
 This situation is therefore an example of how powerful religious beliefs can be, even in the 21st century.
 Moreover, it shows that ancient conflicts are still unresolved today.
-Only time will tell if – at the end of the day – Jews and Muslim will find a way to co-exist in this highly problematic area and with the background of their entangled histories.
+Only time will tell if – at the end of the day – Jews and Muslims will find a way to co-exist in this highly problematic area and with the background of their entangled histories.

 To all news items ->